Braint-Tech/template-web/components/visual/auth/SignUpForm/README.md

 ### Installation steps[*](https://github.com/Braint-Tech/template-web#installation-steps):
 1. unzip the module into `src/components/auth`
-1. insert the code line `export { default as LoginForm } from './LoginForm'` at `src/components/auth/index.ts`
+1. insert the code line `export { default as SignUpForm } from './SignUpForm'` at `src/components/auth/index.ts`

 ### IMPORTANT:
 After adding the module you have to change the `onSubmit` function